-All About Computer and Information Systems Managers
+Life As a Computer and Information Systems Manager

 Example of Computer & Information Systems Manager Job Plan, direct, or coordinate activities in such fields as electronic data processing, information systems, systems analysis, and computer programming.

 What Do Computer and Information Systems Managers Do On a Daily Basis?